My Mom’s Vietnamese Peanut Sauce (5 minute recipe!)

 Everyone has a different preference on how thick or watery the sauce is.
 My mom likes it more watery, and I personally prefer it a little less watery.
 If you want a thicker sauce, use less water.
 If you want a more watery sauce, add more water.
 Additionally, if you feel like your sauce is too watery after you’ve cooked it, let it simmer for longer to thicken it up.

-What do I serve Vietnamese peanut sauce with?
+What is Vietnamese peanut sauce served with?

 Vietnamese peanut sauce is traditionally used as a dipping sauce for Vietnamese spring rolls like bo bia, nem nuong spring rolls, and salmon spring rolls.
+An alternative dipping sauce that can be used for spring roll recipes is nuoc cham.

 Did you make this dish?